tanakakentarotanaka/looker-viz-library/README.md

 Please generate the JavaScript code and setup instructions for a Looker Custom Visualization based on the following requirements.

 ---
-You are an expert in Looker Custom Visualization development.
-Please generate the JavaScript code and setup instructions for a Looker Custom Visualization based on the following requirements.

----

 ### 【1.
 Overview of the Visualization】
 * **Chart Type:** (e.g., Bar chart where I can add text memos on top of each bar)